 \subsection{Related works}

-Besides the literature mentioned above, there are a few works on high-dimensional multinomial regression specifically. \cite{pencer2016feature} gives an intuitive extension of the debiased Lasso to the multinomial case without theoretical justification.
-We follow the same idea to extend the debiasing method by ``vectorizing the coefficient matrix in multinomial regression models'' and provide the theoretical guarantee of the technique.
-More recently, \cite{abramovich2021multiclass} studies the misclassification error rate on the sparse high-dimensional multinomial regression and derives some minimax results.
-Our work differs from theirs from at least two perspectives.
-First, they assume the coefficient matrix with columns $\{\bbetaks{k}\}_{k=1}^{K-1}$ to be ``row-wise sparse'', which means many of the non-zero components of contrast coefficient associated with different classes overlap.
+Besides the literature mentioned above, there are a few other works specifically focused on high-dimensional multinomial regression. \cite{pencer2016feature} proposed an intuitive extension of the debiased Lasso to the multinomial case without theoretical justification.
+We build on the same idea to extend the debiasing method by ``vectorizing the coefficient matrix in multinomial regression models'' and provide a theoretical guarantee for the technique.
+More recently, \cite{abramovich2021multiclass} studied the misclassification error rate on sparse high-dimensional multinomial regression and derived some minimax results.
+Our work differs from theirs in at least two significant ways.
+First, they assumed the coefficient matrix with columns $\{\bbetaks{k}\}_{k=1}^{K-1}$ to be ``row-wise sparse'', meaning that many of the non-zero components of contrast coefficients associated with different classes overlap.
 We assume each column of the coefficient matrix, i.e., each of $\{\bbetaks{k}\}_{k=1}^{K-1}$, to be sparse, and their non-zero components can be very different.
-Second, they focus on the prediction performance, while we discuss the estimation, prediction, and inference and focus on the last.
+Second, while their focus is on prediction performance, we address estimation, prediction, and inference, with a primary focus on inference.